-Prior to joining the Firm, Linden served for 11 years in a variety of positions at the Drug Enforcement Administration (DEA).
-He was an attorney in the Diversion Regulatory and Policy Section, the Associate Chief Counsel for the Diversion Litigation Section from 2006-2010, and, most recently, piloted DEA's Regional Diversion Counsel program as the first DEA attorney assigned to a field office to handle cases involving DEA registrants.
+Prior to joining the Firm, Linden served for 11 years in a variety of positions at the Drug Enforcement Administration.
+He was an attorney in the Diversion Regulatory and Policy Section, the Associate Chief Counsel for the Diversion Litigation Section from 2006-2010, and, most recently, piloted DEA’s Regional Diversion Counsel program as the first DEA attorney assigned to a field office to handle cases involving DEA registrants.
 He has extensive experience trying cases before DEA's Administrative Law Judges.
 Prior to joining DEA, Linden was an active duty Army Judge Advocate for eight years culminating in serving as the chief military prosecutor at Fort Belvoir, Virginia.

 During his tenure at DEA Linden's accomplishments included the following:

 - Initiated combined use of administrative action and civil penalties under the Controlled Substances Act (CSA) to address large volume distribution of controlled substances from wholesale distributors to retailers suspected of diverting controlled substances from legitimate channels leading to record civil penalties under the CSA.